Lance Storm: Late career (2005–2016)

-Since leaving WWE, Storm has made several appearances on the independent circuit.
 At Hardcore Homecoming on November 4, 2005, in Philadelphia, Pennsylvania, Storm interfered in a steel cage match between Justin Credible and Jerry Lynn, helping Credible defeat Lynn.
 At the December 3, 2005 Ring of Honor show Steel Cage Warfare in New York, New York, Storm congratulated World Champion Bryan Danielson following a successful title defense against Rocky Romero.
 On April 1, 2006, at Better Than Our Best, Storm returned to Ring of Honor to face Danielson for the World Championship in Chicago, Illinois.
 Prior to the event, Storm commended Bryan Danielson and said that he is the one person to make him come out of retirement.
 Danielson defeated Storm by submission to retain the championship.
 ROH fans were appreciative of Storm's efforts and chanted "You've still got it" as a tribute.

 May 26 and 27 saw Storm work for the United Kingdom-based wrestling promotion One Pro Wrestling (1PW).
 On May 26, he teamed with Andy Boy Simmonz, who substituted for Justin Credible due to Credible missing a flight, in a first round match of the Tag Team Championship tournament.
 Storm and Simmonz lost to eventual finalists A.J.
 Styles and Christopher Daniels.
 The next night, Storm lost to Doug Williams in a singles match.

 Storm has made rare indy appearances for Northern Ontario-based promotion Blood, Sweat & Ears.
 On December 3, 2006, in Mississauga, Ontario, he lost to Christian Cage and suffered a throat injury due to a stiff clothesline.
 On July 21, 2007, he defeated Christopher Daniels before defeating Robert Roode on August 11, 2007.

 On July 3, 2009, it was announced that Storm would be coming out of retirement to perform at two Ring of Honor shows on July 24 and 25, Death Before Dishonor VII: Nights 1 and 2 respectively.
 On July 24, Storm and fellow Canadian Kevin Steen defeated Chris Hero and Davey Richards and on July 25, Storm was defeated by Hero in a one-on-one grudge match.
 Following the match, Storm cut an emotional promo, and later announced his belief that this would be his last match, saying "I shared this match with people who share my love and respect for this business, and I am now home being Lance Evers with the family I will share the rest of my life with.
 I still have my school, and I will always be a part of this business, but I truly believe I am now done as a performer.
 They say, never say never in this business, and because of that I won’t, but I think I left it all in the ring that night and I believe I wrote the final page in the 19-year long book that was the career of Lance Storm."